mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 - Decision Trees: a method for modeling decision rules based on the values of the input variables, which are organized in a tree-like structure.
 - Random Forest: a method that creates multiple decision trees and averages the results to improve the overall performance of the model
 - K-Nearest Neighbors (K-NN): a method for classifying data by finding the K-nearest examples in the training data and assigning the most similar common class among them.
-- Naive Bayes: A method for classifying data based on Bayes' theorem and the assumption of independence between the input variables.
+- Naive Bayes: a method for classifying data based on Bayes' theorem and the assumption of independence between the input variables.

 We will be covering a very small subset of "classic" ML, and then dive deeper into Deep Learning in later chapters.
 Deep Learning differs from classic ML in several ways: